Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 Scarcity marketing is a potent play in consumer psychology.

-By limiting the amount of time that a service or product is available for, you end up increasing demand.
+By limiting the amount of time that a service or product is available, you end up increasing demand.

 Scarce or limited things inspire a sense of aspiration or exclusivity that people buy into.